Kin The Know

 Can you get pregnant while breastfeeding if your period hasn't returned?

-Women are generally fertile two weeks before their period, which means that even if you haven't yet had your period, you can still fall pregnant!
+Women are generally fertile 2 weeks before their period, which means that even if you haven't yet had your period, you can still fall pregnant [4]!

 Your first period after birth might not restart until you stop breastfeeding, but this doesn't mean that you haven't been fertile before then.

 All birth control is safe for a breastfeeding mum.
-However, hormonal contraceptives that have oestrogen, like the combination pill, can impact your breast milk supply, so you may choose to wait six weeks postpartum before taking the pill.
+However, hormonal contraception that has oestrogen can impact your breast milk supply, so you may choose to wait 6 weeks postpartum before taking it.

-While some women will tolerate the pill without any issue with breast milk supply, it can cause some mums' milk to dry up completely.
+While some women will tolerate it without any issue with their breast milk supply, it can cause some mums' milk to dry up completely.

-Once that six-week timeframe has passed following your delivery, you can take the pill, knowing it's completely safe.
+Once that 6-week timeframe has passed following your delivery, you can take your birth control, knowing it's completely safe.

-If you weren't breastfeeding or at risk of blood clots, you could take the pill as soon as you like after giving birth.
+If you weren't breastfeeding or at risk of blood clots, you could take it as soon as you like after giving birth.

 What are the safest contraception options when breastfeeding?